aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/60_metadata persistence/_index.en.md

 ### Add metadata persistence step

-The last step of our image processing workflow is to persist the metadata of the profile photo with the user's profile.
+The last step of our image processing workflow is to persist the metadata of the profile photo with the user’s profile.
+We are going to save the image metadata with the user profile using Amazon DynamoDB.

-The ARN of the AWS Lambda function that persists the metadata can be found in the in AWS CloudFormation output `PersistMetadataFunctionArn`.
+The name of Amazon DynamoDB table that persists the metadata can be found in the in AWS CloudFormation output `RiderPhotoDDBTable`.

+In the end of this section, your state machine should resemble the following:

 {{< figure
-	src="/images/4th-state-machine-graph.png"
+	src="/images/metadata-step0.png"
 	width="60%"
 >}}

-1. Edit your `rider-photo-state-machine.json` file to add the final persistence step.
+➡️ Step 1: Edit your state machine by returning to the Workflow Studio.

-    First, add a new state `PersistMetadata` following the `ParallelProcessing` state.
-Also make sure:
+{{< figure
+	src="/images/dedupe-step1.png"
+	alt="Step 1"
+>}}

+➡️ Step 2: Drag the Amazon DynamoDB PutItem action from the “States browser” and drop it in between the “Parallel State” and “End” states.
+When done, you should see that the “Definition view” has changed to allow configuration of the “DynamoDB PutItem” step as shown below.

+{{< figure
+	src="/images/metadata-step1.png"
+	alt="Step 1"
+>}}

+➡️ Step 3: Configure the newly created state.
+Change the state name to "PersistMetadata".
+Then, in the API Parameters, copy in the following JSON.

+{{% notice warning %}}
-    *   Replace the `REPLACE_WITH_PersistMetadataFunctionArn` with the `PersistMetadataFunctionArn ` from the AWS CloudFormation output
+Make sure to substitute the REPLACE_WITH_RiderPhotoDDBTable with the value of the RiderPhotoDDBTable value of the output from the CloudFormation stack.
+{{% /notice %}}

 {{< highlight json >}}
-,
-"PersistMetadata": {
-	"Type": "Task",
-	"Resource": "REPLACE_WITH_PersistMetadataFunctionArn",
-	"ResultPath": null,
-	"End": true
-}	{{< /highlight >}}

-1. Find the line in the `ParallelProcessing` state that marks it as the End state of the state machine.

-	{{< highlight json >}}"End": true{{< /highlight >}}

-	and replace it with

-	{{< highlight json >}}"Next": "PersistMetadata"{{< /highlight >}}

-	> **Note**: be careful to edit the `"End"` line at the `ParallelProcessing` level, not the individual branch level within the parallel state.

-	This tells AWS Step Functions if the `ParallelProcessing` state runs successfully, go on to run the `PersistMetadata` state as the next step in the process.

-1. At this point, your `rider-photo-state-machine.json` file should look like this (the AWS Lambda ARNs are examples):

-	{{< expand "(expand to see)" >}}

-	{{< highlight json >}}
 {
-	"Comment": "Rider photo processing workflow",
-	"StartAt": "FaceDetection",
-	"States": {
+  "TableName": "REPLACE_WITH_RiderPhotoDDBTable",
-		"FaceDetection": {
+  "Item": {
-			"Type": "Task",
-			"Resource": "arn:aws:lambda:us-west-2:012345678912:function:wild-ryde-step-module-FaceDetectionFunction-4AYSKX2EGPV0",
-			"ResultPath": "$.detectedFaceDetails",
-			"Next": "CheckFaceDuplicate",
-			"Catch": [
-				{
+    "Username": {
-					"ErrorEquals": [
-						"PhotoDoesNotMeetRequirementError"
-					],
-					"ResultPath": "$.errorInfo",
-					"Next": "PhotoDoesNotMeetRequirement"
-				}
-			]
+      "S.$": "$.userId"
     },
-		"PhotoDoesNotMeetRequirement": {
+    "faceId": {
-			"Type": "Task",
-			"Resource": "arn:aws:lambda:us-west-2:012345678912:function:wild-ryde-step-module-NotificationPlaceholderFunct-CDRLZC8BRFWP",
-			"End": true
+      "S.$": "$.parallelResult[0].Payload.FaceId"
     },
-		"CheckFaceDuplicate": {
-			"Type": "Task",
-			"Resource": "arn:aws:lambda:us-west-2:012345678912:function:wild-ryde-step-module-FaceSearchFunction-1IT67V4J214DC",
-			"ResultPath": null,
-			"Next": "ParallelProcessing",
-			"Catch": [
-				{
+    "s3bucket": {
-					"ErrorEquals": [
-						"FaceAlreadyExistsError"
-					],
-					"ResultPath": "$.errorInfo",
-					"Next": "PhotoDoesNotMeetRequirement"
-				}
-			]
+      "S.$": "$.s3Bucket"
     },
-		"ParallelProcessing": {
-			"Type": "Parallel",
-			"Branches": [
-				{
-					"StartAt": "AddFaceToIndex",
-					"States": {
-						"AddFaceToIndex": {
+    "s3key": {
-							"Type": "Task",
-							"Resource": "arn:aws:lambda:us-west-2:012345678912:function:wild-ryde-step-module-IndexFaceFunction-15658V8WUI67V",
-							"End": true
-						}
-					}
+      "S.$": "$.s3Key"
     },
+    "thumbnail": {
-				{
+      "M": {
-					"StartAt": "Thumbnail",
-					"States": {
+        "s3bucket": {
+          "S.$": "$.parallelResult[1].Payload.thumbnail.s3bucket"
+        },
-						"Thumbnail": {
+        "s3key": {
-							"Type": "Task",
-							"Resource": "arn:aws:lambda:us-west-2:012345678912:function:wild-ryde-step-module-ThumbnailFunction-A30TCJMIG0U8",
-							"End": true
+          "S.$": "$.parallelResult[1].Payload.thumbnail.s3key"
         }
       }
     }
-			],
-			"ResultPath": "$.parallelResult",
-			"Next": "PersistMetadata"
-		},
-		"PersistMetadata": {
-			"Type": "Task",
-			"Resource": "arn:aws:lambda:us-west-2:012345678912:function:wild-ryde-step-module-PersistMetadataFunction-9PDCT2DT7K70",
-			"ResultPath": null,
-			"End": true
   }
 }
-}	{{< /highlight >}}
+{{< /highlight >}}
-	{{< /expand >}}

-1. Go back to the AWS Step Functions Console and click the **Edit state machine** button to update the `RiderPhotoProcessing` state machine.

-1. Paste the updated JSON definition and click the refresh button in the preview panel to visualize the changes:

 {{< figure
-		src="/images/6-update-state-machine-persistence-2.png"
-		alt="Update state machine with persistence step"
+	src="/images/metadata-step3.png"
+	alt="Step 1"
 >}}

+➡️ Step 4: Click **Apply and exit** in the top right of the window to apply all changes and return to the state machine definition page.

+{{< figure
+	src="/images/statemachine-step11.png"
+	alt="Step 11"
+>}}

-1. Click the **Save** button to save the state machine.
+To save the changes you made, you must also click the **Save** button in the top right of the state machine definition page.

-1. Click the **Start execution** button to test the new state machine with with test input:
+{{< figure
+	src="/images/statemachine-step11b.png"
+	alt="Step 7"
+>}}

+{{% notice warning %}}
+Saving changes to the state machine made using the Workflow Studio interface requires **both** applying the changes (to leave the Workflow Studio interface) **and** pressing the **Save** button once you have exited the workflow interface.
+If you fail to do either of these steps, the changes made to the state machine will not be saved.
+{{% /notice %}}

+You may get an alert dialog when saving informing you that your changes may affect the resources the state machine needs to access.
+Click **Save anyway**.

+{{< figure
+	src="/images/statemachine-step11c.png"
+	alt="Step 11c"
+>}}

+You should get a confirmation that your state machine was successfully saved and the result should look like the following:

+{{< figure
+	src="/images/metadata-step3_final_confirmation.png"
+	alt="Step 11d"
+>}}

+### Testing our implementation

+Now that we have built the persist metadata state, let's test our implementation by executing it with some sample input.
+Before testing, we need to delete and recreate face collection in Amazon Rekognition.

+From this point on, there are two commands to be run from the Cloud9 IDE that will be useful for testing:

+#### Deleting face collection

+		aws rekognition delete-collection \
+			--collection-id rider-photos \
+			--region REPLACE_WITH_YOUR_CHOSEN_AWS_REGION

+#### Creating face collection

+		aws rekognition create-collection \
+			--collection-id rider-photos \
+			--region REPLACE_WITH_YOUR_CHOSEN_AWS_REGION

+➡️ Step 5: Return to the AWS Console where you left off, you can click the **Start execution** button in the top left of the screen.

+{{< figure
+	src="/images/statemachine-step12.png"
+	alt="Step 12"
+>}}

+This will open a dialog where you can put your input data.
+For the input data, copy in the following JSON.

 {{< highlight json >}}
 {
 "userId": "user_a",
 "s3Bucket": "REPLACE_WITH_YOUR_BUCKET_NAME",
 "s3Key": "1_happy_face.jpg"
 }	{{< /highlight >}}

-	If you reference an image that's already indexed when you were testing the previous state machine, the execution would fail the `CheckFaceDuplicate` step like this:
+Paste it into the input field and make sure to substitute the `REPLACE_WITH_YOUR_BUCKET_NAME` with the value of the `RiderPhotoS3Bucket` value of the output from the CloudFormation stack.

 {{< figure
-		src="/images/already-indexed-face-2.png"
-		alt="Already indexed face"
+	src="/images/statemachine-step12b.png"
+	alt="Step 12b"
 >}}

-	You can use the `aws rekognition list-faces` and `aws rekognition delete-faces` commands to clean up the previous indexed faces during testing.
-Or you can upload a different picture to the `RiderPhotoS3Bucket` and use the s3 key of the new picture to test.
+Once you've replaced the s3 bucket with the `RiderPhotoS3Bucket` value from the output of your CloudFormation stack, press **Start execution**.
+This will start the execution of your step function and take you to a status page for the execution.
+If things go well, you should see an execution status of `Succeeded` and the graph inspector should have a green `PersistMetadata` state.

+{{< figure
+	src="/images/metadata-step5.png"
+	alt="Step 12c"
+>}}

+Now, we are going to validate that user profile metadata stored in the DynamoDB table.

+➡️ Step 6: From the AWS Management Console, type "DynamoDB" in the search field at the top of the window and select **DynamoDB** from the list of services.

+➡️ Step 7: From the DynamoDB/Tables, find and click on table **wildrydes-step-module-resources-RiderPhotoDDBTable-XXXXX**.
+Then, click on **veiw Items**.

+{{< figure
+	src="/images/metadata-step7a.png"
+	alt="Step 12c"
+>}}

+{{< figure
+	src="/images/metadata-step7b.png"
+	alt="Step 12c"
+>}}

+{{< figure
+	src="/images/metadata-step7c.png"
+	alt="Step 12c"
+>}}

+:white_check_mark: Congratulations!
+You have now tested and validated metadata persistence step.